TACC/coe-332-sp24/docs/unit09/pods.rst

 After going through this module, students should be able to:

-* Connect to the class Kubernetes cluster and issue basic commands using ``kubectl``.
+* Connect to the class Kubernetes cluster and issue basic commands using ``kubectl``
-* Describe a Kubernetes pod in a yaml file and use ``kubectl`` to deploy the pod to the cluster.
+* Describe a Kubernetes pod in a yaml file and use ``kubectl`` to deploy the pod to the cluster
-* Retrieve details about the pod including status and logs.
+* Retrieve details about the pod including status and logs
-* Use labels to organize pods deployed to the Kubernetes cluster.
+* Use labels to organize pods deployed to the Kubernetes cluster
 * **Design Principles**.
-Kubernetes improves our software portability, particularly for large distributed applications that need to run across multiple machines.
+Kubernetes improves our software portability, particularly for large distributed applications that need to run across multiple machines

 Introduction to Pods